Android-for-Python/Camera4Kivy/README.md

 ### Issue: Raspberry PI video frame rate is lower than other platforms.

 Functional, but low.
-The issue is probably either in the picamera package or the design of the Kivy camera provider wrapper.
-A gating item would be the [picamera2 package](https://www.raspberrypi.com/news/bullseye-camera-system/) which is in development.
+The issue is probably either in the picamera package and the way it is used.
+Perhaps [Picamera2](https://www.raspberrypi.com/news/bullseye-camera-system/) which is in development will address this.

 ### Issue: Android Rotation